Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/activities.md

 14. Test site functionality to ensure reliability and security of features
     - Tests will be done in most sprints.
 The types of testing are written below

+## Tests
+There will be 3 different types of testing for the Tool Shed App which are unit testing, integration testing and acceptance tests.

+- Unit
+    * Our team will utilize jest testing framework to implement unit tests for our react native type-script code.
+There will be a test for each method and function in our code to ensure proper functionality.
+- Integration
+    * Integration testing will also be using jest testing framework to ensure the flow of our user stories are capable and successful.
+Jest will allow us to make mock objects for this testing implementation.
+- Acceptance
+    * Our team will create a series of tasks that will encapsulate all the functional and non-functional requirements for the Tool Shed app.
+These tasks will be completed by actual users and our team will take notes of every interaction the user takes on the interface.
+After this, analysis will be done to see if they were able to complete the flow or if there were difficulties due to the interface.
+From these results we can go back and ensure any missteps will not happen again.